Federal court blocks Trump from imposing sweeping tariffs under emergency powers law

 Oregon Sen. Ron Wyden, top Democrat on the Senate Finance Committee, said the tariffs had "jacked up prices on groceries and cars, threatened shortages of essential goods and wrecked supply chains for American businesses large and small.″

-Associated Press writers Zeke Miller, Paul Wiseman and Josh Boak contributed to this story.
+Associated Press writers Zeke Miller and Paul Wiseman contributed to this story.

-Note: This story has been updated to correct the spelling of the last name of Judge Gary Katzmann, from Katzman in earlier versions of the story.